Mobile Menu

 2) Utsunomiya Castle (宇都宮城)

-Also known as Kamegaoka Castle, it was initially said to be built back in Heian period back in 11th Century.
-The castle was rebuilt recently after 140 years.
+Also known as Kamegaoka Castle, it was initially said to be built back in Heian period back in

 Location: 1-15 Honmaru-machi, Utsunomiya-shi, Tochigi